All you need to know about SANRAL’s default judgements against e-Toll Defaulters

 We are concerned that SANRAL recently issued a default judgement against a company who did not respond to a summons and are thereby claiming a victory in a so-called “precedent setting” judgement.
 This is not the case as this default judgement is not a ruling based on the merits of the e-Tolls but is merely a judgement issued by the court due to an individual not responding to a summons.

-Of greater concern is SANRAL’s tactic of taking advantage of unsuspecting members of the public (who may not have received or responded to a summons) whilst a test case is underway.
+Of greater concern is SANRAL’s tactic of taking advantage of unsuspecting supporters of the public (who may not have received or responded to a summons) whilst a test case is underway.

 What to do if you have received a default judgement from SANRAL